-The Holding Company Charter provides that the Holding Company Board shall consist of between 9 and 19 members, with the members to be divided into three classes as described below.
-The initial number of directors has been established at 18 and may be set, from time to time, by resolution of the Holding Company Board of Directors.
+The Holding Company Charter provides that the Holding Company Board shall consist of between 9 and 19 members all of whom are to be elected by holders of Holding Company Common Stock.
+The initial number of directors has been established at 16 and may be set, from time to time, by resolution of the Holding Company Board of Directors.
 The President will not have authority to appoint the members of the Holding Company Board of Directors or to designate the Chairman of the Board.
 Under the Privatization Act, Sallie Mae directors appointed by the President may not serve on the Holding Company Board.
 There are no affiliation requirements for Holding Company directors.